-Russia and China are two countries where the implementation of drug serialisation is planned for the next few years.
+Russia and China are two countries where the implementation of drug serialization is planned for the next few years.
 From January 2020, the Russian Federal Law No. 425-FZ, the so-called Crypto Code Law, must be realized.
 It provides for the tracking of medicines from the manufacturer to the end customer.
 The regulations are already mandatory for twelve drugs that mainly affect serious and more frequently occurring diseases, such as Crohn’s disease.
 All participants in a supply chain are involved in the implementation of the Crypto Code Act.
 The biggest difference to pharmaceutical serialization in the EU is that Russia has to use a crypto code in addition to an individual identification code.
 This doubles the size of the code compared to the EU 2D Datamatrix code.
 Furthermore, all drugs intended for humans are serialized, not just prescription drugs.
 These differences present manufacturers who are currently already FMD-compliant, for example, with the challenge of complying with the complex Russian regulations by January 2020.

 The Russian Crypto-code

 The crypto code consists of two parts.
 The first part is similar to the EU version, i.e. it identifies the individual packaging.
 It consists of a GTIN and a serial number.
-In addition, there is a code part which is used for control and verification.
+In addition, there is a code part that is used for control and verification.
 It contains a character string that is the result of a cryptographic transformation of the identification code.
 The second part of the code is intended to expose counterfeit identification codes during verification.
 The additional crypto code also serves to verify the codes offline, as a permanent internet connection cannot be guaranteed in all parts of Russia.

 One problem is the size of the code, as it is twice the size of the code used in the EU.
-Furthermore, the codes cannot be generated by the manufacturers themselves, but must be requested directly from the Russian government, so to speak.
+Furthermore, the codes cannot be generated by the manufacturers themselves but must be requested directly from the Russian government, so to speak.
 For this purpose, an “Issue Recorder”, which is installed at the respective production site, sends a request to the Russian cloud.
 The producer reports his serial numbers and GTIN to the cloud and then receives the corresponding cryptographic keys for printing.